 - a.
 Vehicular parking shall be adjusted for mixed-use as shown in Tables 11 and 12.
 The Required Parking is calculated according to Table 11 based on the Building Function.
 The Adjusted Parking is the Required Parking reduced by the Sharing Factor in Table 12.
 The Sharing Factor only applies to the amount of parking that is available for sharing among two or more Functions.
 Within the Long Pedestrian Shed of a TOD, the Adjusted Parking shall be reduced by thirty percent (30%). - b.
 On-street parking available along the Frontage Lines that correspond to each lot shall be counted toward the Required Parking of the building on the same lot. - c.
-The Required Parking may be modified by the CRC by Warrant. - d.
-Parking shall be accessed by the Rear Alley or Rear Lane, when such are available on the New Community or Infill Community Plan. - e.
-Parking lots shall be masked from the Frontage Line by a Liner Building or Streetscreen as specified in Section 5.3.5b. - f.
-Open parking areas shall be located at the Second and Third Lot Layers, as shown in Table 16D, except that Driveway aprons and drop-offs may be located at the First Layer. - g.
-The Required Parking may be provided within one-quarter mile of the lot that it serves - h.
+Parking shall be accessed by the Rear Alley or Rear Lane, when such are available on the New Community or Infill Community Plan. - d.
+Parking lots shall be masked from the Frontage Line by a Liner Building or Streetscreen as specified in Section 5.3.5b. - e.
+Open parking areas shall be located at the Second and Third Lot Layers, as shown in Table 16D, except that Driveway aprons and drop-offs may be located at the First Layer. - f.
+The Required Parking may be provided within one-quarter mile of the lot that it serves. - g.
 For buildings on Secondary Grids (S-Grids), parking lots may be allowed in the First Layer by Warrant.